Reverae/odin-recipes/README.md

 I hope to increase my understanding of both basic html and VCS via Git.

 I will reflect on the project using this README after completion.

+Completed recipes task update.

+    Enjoyed this project.
+    I felt like a gained an understanding of elements and nesting. struggled initially with the path to the sources for my images figured out I needed the ../